 Robert M. Timmons Memorial Scholarship is available to senior students.
-Applications may be made by junior students in the spring of the first year.
+Applications are due on April 1st buy junior students in the spring of the first year.
 One Timmons Scholarship is awarded annually for approximately \$400.
 Further details are included in the Timmons Scholarship P/P within the Student Handbook.